 6. Landmine One-arm Barbell Row

-The barbell one-arm row is an alternative to the single-arm dumbbell row and landmine row.
-It allows you to focus on each side of your lats alternatively and helps develop a bigger back.
+The one-arm barbell row is an unilateral exercise, an execellent alternative to dumbbell row.
+This exercise is great for people whose back muscles are not aligned as it allows you to focus on each side of your lats specifically and build a proportional back.

 - Put the suitable weight into the bar and set it at an appropriate place.